Our mission

 Our vision is to be an anchor of hope leading the Detroit community in ending homelessness.

-At NOAH, we support individuals by developing trusting relationships founded upon acceptance — acceptance of who that person is.
+At Noah, we support individuals by developing trusting relationships founded upon acceptance — acceptance of who that person is.
 When acceptance is combined with compassion and honesty, it builds trust.
 By creating an environment founded on trusting relationships, we develop a family for people so they have the support necessary to change and grow.

 “Everyone had a big heart.
-That’s exactly what I needed — a head start and a helping hand.” -- Brian, NOAH client
+That’s exactly what I needed — a head start and a helping hand.” - Brian, NOAH client

 History